LANL Foundation / Our Scholarships / About the Funds

 Marvin Martin Mueller Memorial Scholarship Fund

-From a young age, Marvin Mueller knew he wanted to be a mathematician or a physicist.
+From a young age, Marvin knew he wanted to be a mathematician or a physicist.
 He ultimately achieved his goal while working for Los Alamos National Laboratory for 35 years.
 Outside of physics, he most notably enjoyed philosophy, gravitating toward the humanist movement.
-Honoring this legacy, the Martin Mueller Endowed Memorial Scholarship supports the children and families of Los Alamos County Police Department employees pursuing two- and four-year degrees or certificates, and applicants with the expressed desire to improve the lives of others.

 Michael A. Hiskey Endowed Nursing Scholarship Fund

-Nancy and Jeffrey Sauer Endowed Scholarship Fund
+Nancy & Jeffrey Sauer Endowed Scholarship Fund

 NNM American Society of Mechanical Engineers Scholarship (ASME)